Work Requirement Disqualifications

 ●Refusing a job offer.

-●NA UI-comparable disqualification.
+●NA Unemployment Insurance (UI)-comparable disqualification.

 Good cause reasons are based on circumstances beyond the participant's control and are determined on a case-by-case basis.
 Good cause reasons include, and are not limited to, any of the following: